 - Representing a French water services company in one of the first, and longest-running, modern-era BIT arbitrations in claims against a Latin American government relating to a prematurely terminated public service concession.

 Marinn has been consistently recognized for her work and experience.
 A recent academic analysis of the investment treaty arbitration community placed her in the top 25 most experienced ISDS counsel in the world, among the “core of lawyers who dominate the caseload.”
-(Journal of Int’l Economic Law 2017) She is named as one of the Top 250 Women in Litigation by Benchmark, and as one of Latin America’s Top 100 Female Lawyers in Arbitration and Litigation by Latinvex.
+(Journal of Int’l Economic Law 2017) She is named as one of the Top 250 Women in Litigation by Benchmark Litigation, and as one of Latin America’s Top 100 Female Lawyers in Arbitration and Litigation by Latinvex every year since 2017.
 In Chambers USA 2019, she was described as “brilliant in cross-examination” and “immensely talented as an attorney.”

 Marinn is ranked in Chambers USA for International Arbitration and has been recognized by Benchmark Litigation in Washington, D.C.
 (2014–2020) and as a “National Practice Area Star” (2015–2019).
 Additionally, The Best Lawyers in America has listed Marinn as a “Best Lawyer” in International Arbitration–Commercial and International Arbitration–Governmental every year since 2012.
 Marinn has been named a “Future Leader” for Arbitration in the 2017 and 2018 editions of Who’s Who Legal.

 Marinn is an Adjunct Professor at George Washington University Law School and the American University’s Washington College of Law teaching investment treaty arbitration, and has spoken at conferences and taught workshops and seminars on a wide range of topics, including investor-state arbitration case law and practice as well as arbitration advocacy skills.
 She is a member of the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA) and a Vice President of the American Society of International Law (ASIL), and she serves on the Board of Directors of the CAIR Coalition, a Washington, D.C. legal services organization focused on immigrants’ rights.